-The Jive is yet another dance that is happy and boppy.
+The Jive is yet another dance that is happy and is filled with fun.

-It is one of the more energetic and liveliest of the Swings, incorporating heightened kicks and flicks filled with exuberance.
+It is one of the most energetic and liveliest of the Swing dances.

-The stamina required for this dance is extremely high as is the precision.
+The stamina required for this dance is extremely high.
+The precision is also demanding.

-Knees lift in a pumping action, hips rock, and the dance retains its control by keeping in one spot.
+Knees lift in a pumping action and hips rock.
+The dance retains its control by staying in one spot.